Optimal Algorithms for Submodular Maximization with Distributed Constraints: Problem Statement

 \subsection{Sequential greedy algorithm}

 It is well known that the sequential greedy algorithm (SGA), in which each agent $i\in\agents$ chooses an action sequentially based on

-where $\setS_{i-1} = \{\yreg_1, \dots, \yreg_{i-1}\}$, approximates the optimal solution to within a multiplicative factor of $1/2$ \cite{Gharesifard_Smith}.
+where $\setS_{i-1} = \{\yreg_1, \dots, \yreg_{i-1}\}$, approximates the optimal solution to within a multiplicative factor of $1/2$ \citep{gharesifard2017distributed}.
 The drawbacks of this algorithm are twofold.
-Firstly, as we will show, it is possible to achieve the $(1-1/e)$ approximation of the optimal solution.
+Firstly, as we will show, our algorithm achieves the tight $(1-1/e)$ approximation of the optimal solution, which is known to be the best possible approximation unless $\mathbf{P} = \mathbf{NP}$.
 Secondly, as its name suggests, SGA is sequential in nature and therefore it scales very poorly in the number of agents.
 That is, each agent must wait for each of the previous agents to compute their contribution to the optimal set $\setS^*$.
+Notably, our algorithm does not suffer from this sequential dependence.